-Blackpool Clinical Commissioning Group (CCG) is committed to ensuring Equality and Diversity is a priority when planning and commissioning healthcare services in our region.
+Blackpool Commissioning Group (CCG) is committed to ensuring Equality and Inclusion is a priority when planning and commissioning healthcare services in our region.

-- advance equality of opportunity between people who share a protected characteristic and those who do not; and to
+- Advance equality of opportunity between people who share a protected characteristic and those who do not;

-In order to achieve the aims of the General Equality Duty described above, the CCG must demonstrate that it has a good understanding of the impact that policies, services and practice have on people with different protected characteristics.
-An important way for the organisation to achieve this is through the collection and analysis of equality information, including information on engagement with people from protected characteristics where relevant.
+In order to achieve the aims of the Equality General Duty described above, the CCG must demonstrate that is has a good understanding of the impact that policies, services and practice have on people with protected characteristics.
+An important way for the organisation to achieve this is through the collection and analysis of equality information, including information of engagement with people from protected characteristics where relevant.

 Blackpool faces some of the most challenging economic and social conditions in terms of areas of deprivation, educational attainment, health inequalities and life expectancy.

 As an organisation that buys health services on behalf of the local community we are working closely with local health providers, Blackpool Council, the Police, the Voluntary Sector and community forums to improve the health and wellbeing of the people of Blackpool.

 As an employer we are aiming for a workforce that reflects the expertise and diversity of our local community to ensure the needs of the local population are met.